markLewixx/Leadflow/README.md

-# Leadflow
+# Leaflow

-**LeadFlow**
+**LeaFlow**

-LeadFlow is a comprehensive software solution designed to streamline lead management processes for digital marketing professionals.
+LeaFlow is a comprehensive software solution designed to streamline lead management processes for digital marketing professionals.
 Whether you're running campaigns for a small business or managing a large-scale marketing operation, LeadFlow offers the tools and features you need to efficiently capture, track, and nurture leads through the sales funnel.

 ### Features: